Noor Tagouri: Podcasts

 Tagouri's podcast Sold in America gave a window into the sex trade industry in the United States.
 It was released on Facebook Watch, Amazon, and Hulu.
-The podcast has been downloaded more than 1.5 million times.
+The podcast had been downloaded more than 1.5 million times as of early 2021.

 In 2020, she launched Podcast Noor.

-Social Impact Initiatives
+Social impact initiatives

-In 2018, Noor along with her mother, Salwa Tagouri, launched the ISeeYou foundation to amplify the voices of the unheard and unseen.
+In 2018 Tagouri, along with her mother Salwa Tagouri, launched the ISeeYou foundation to amplify the voices of the unheard and unseen.

 Personal life

 In 2016, Tagouri became engaged to Adam Khafif.
 The couple were married on 20 May 2017 in Miami.